timriley/my-site/source/articles/2023-10-20-open-source-status-update-september-2023.article.md

 end
 ```

-And then once that is done, we can use the exception (if we have one) to fetch an appropriate response code from the hanami app config, and then override better_errors’ response code with our one:
+And then once that is done, we can use the exception (if we have one) to fetch an appropriate response code from the Hanami app config, and then override better_errors’ response code with our own:

 ```ruby
 def call(env)